nitikarawat82/SimpleGithubActionsProject/README.md

 # 🎬 CineVault — DevOps CI/CD Project

-CineVault is a simple movie streaming web application built with **Python Flask**.

-The main purpose of this project is to demonstrate a complete **DevOps CI/CD deployment workflow** using GitHub Actions, Docker, AWS ECR, AWS EC2 and AWS Systems Manager.
+CineVault is a simple movie streaming web application built with Python Flask, but the main purpose of this project is to demonstrate how a web application can be **containerized, tested, deployed, and continuously updated on AWS using a complete CI/CD pipeline.**

+Instead of manually deploying the application every time a change is made, this project automates the deployment flow:

+**Code Push → Automated Testing → Docker Build → Amazon ECR → AWS EC2 → Live Website**

+With every new change pushed to GitHub, GitHub Actions automatically runs the tests, builds a new Docker image, pushes it to Amazon ECR, and deploys the latest version to an EC2 server using AWS Systems Manager.

+The final result is a **running CineVault website hosted on AWS**, with an automated deployment pipeline behind it.

 ---